 ECON 279.
 Urban Economics.
 Urban growth, development of suburbs, location of firms, housing markets, transportation, property taxes, and local government services.
+Offered on a graded basis only.
 Prerequisite: 231.
 [3]

 ECON 280.
 Seminar in Sports Economics.
 Economic theory of professional sports leagues: competitive balance, player labor markets, and owner capital markets.
 Theories of league expansion, rival leagues, franchise relocation, and sports venue finance.
 Research paper required.
+Offered on a graded basis only.
 Preference given to senior majors.
 No credit for students who have completed 270.
 Prerequisites: 150 or equivalent and 231.
 [3]